 Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits Initial Conditions A criminal organisation plans a large- scale ransomware attack targeting the healthcare data hosted by a global healthcare service provider, with a large network of hospitals, clinics and laboratories.
-SPHINX periodically conducts a vulnerability assessment of the full IT infrastructure, including file exchange protocols, and reports to the IT department the system's major vulnerabilities, ensuring that the IT department is aware of existing vulnerabilities and may take adequate protection measures.
-Pre-Attack Phase The cybercriminals develop a new sophisticated cryptoworm to infect file systems and lock access to infected computers.
-Attack Phase The cybercriminals send numerous emails to different hospitals, clinics and laboratories containing a cryptoworm in attached files.
-Once activated, the cryptoworm propagates through the computer network of hospitals, clinics and laboratories and begins to encrypt the system files, blocking the users' access.
-SPHINX recognises the presence of suspicious files in email and blocks the users' access to them.
-SPHINX detects suspicious network activity caused by the cryptoworm propagation, identifies the source devices and transfers them to an isolated network environment for further inspection.
-SPHINX also identifies the presence and category of the cryptoworm.
+SPHINX periodically conducts a vulnerability assessment of the full IT infrastructure, including file server traffic protocols (e.g., SMBv1, SMBv2, SMBv3), and reports to the IT department the system's major vulnerabilities, ensuring that the professionals are aware of existing vulnerabilities to take adequate protection measures.
+Pre-Attack Phase The cybercriminals develop a new sophisticated malware to infect file systems and lock access to infected computers.
+Attack Phase The cybercriminals send numerous emails to different hospitals, clinics and laboratories containing an infostealer malware in attached files.
+Once activated, the malware propagates through the computer network of hospitals, clinics and laboratories and begins to encrypt the system files, blocking the users' access.
+SPHINX detects suspicious network activity caused by the malware propagation, identifies the source devices and identifies the presence and category of the malware.
 SPHINX generates an alert of the suspicious activity to warn the IT department.
-SPHINX detects suspicious computer activity caused by the encryption of the file systems, identifies the source devices and transfers them to an isolated network environment for further inspection.
-SPHINX also identifies the presence and category of the cryptoworm.
+SPHINX detects suspicious computer activity caused by the encryption of the file systems, namely high CPU load and high network activity.
 SPHINX generates an alert of the suspicious activity to warn the IT department.

-Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits SPHINX provides the IT department with a detailed report of the attack activity, identifying compromised assets and suggesting proper course of action for recovery and mitigation measures.
+The alert identifies the computers originating the suspicious activity and SPHINX recommends that the IT department isolate those computers to prevent the spreading of the Trojan throughout the network and to enable further inspection.
+SPHINX provides the IT department with a detailed report of the attack activity, identifying compromised assets and suggesting proper course of action for recovery and mitigation measures based on the information collected and provided by SPHINX Honeypot and Security Information and Event Management tools.
 Recovery Phase The IT departments of the hospitals, clinics and laboratories shut down the IT infrastructure, disconnect the computers and proceed with a clean install for each of them.
 In addition, new secure exchange protocols are adopted by the healthcare service provider.
 SPHINX collects relevant attack-related data, including information about the infection method, which computers were compromised, which remote IP was used and traffic data logs and delivers to the IT department a detailed report of the attack activity.
 The report assists cyber forensic purposes and provides lessons learned to improve cybersecurity, training activities and prevent future attack occurrences.

-Table 17: SPHINX Role and Added-value Benefits in the Use Case Ransomware Attack to Healthcare
+Table 17: SPHINX Role and Added-value Benefits in the Use Case Ransomware Attack to Healthcare Data

-Data